Sudhir561/Sudhir561/README.md

  I have done   JavaScript and React Development course  to further deepen my programming skills, and I'm currently working as a frontend engineer.

-🌱 I'm currently   React and React-native , and interested in TypeScript and GraphQL.
+🌱 I'm currently  in React and React-native , and interested in Mongodb and Node js.